 Removable braces are often used for young children or adolescents.

 Here at Elite Orthodontics we recommend that children should have an orthodontic opinion at around the age of 8.
-Our specialist orthodontists can detect many developing problems at this age which can be addressed with removable braces.
+Our specialist orthodontists can detect many developing problems at this age.
+There are often numerous benefits to having brace treatment before the coming through of all permanent teeth such as prevention of potential complex problems and making future treatment much more simple.

 Book Appointment Patient Journey